 A. SUBMIT SPECIFICATIONS

 University units must outline and submit to Procurement Services the detailed specifications, performance standards and/or scope of work of the goods or services needed.
 These items should be generic in nature to allow for sufficient competition in meeting them; they should neither reference nor be written specific to a particular brand, model or company.
-If a vendor’s assistance is required to develop the bid specifications that vendor cannot submit a bid without approval of the Director of Procurement Services and all materials gathered or prepared must be shared with all potential bidders.
+If a supplier’s assistance is required to develop the bid specifications that supplier cannot submit a bid without approval of the Director of Procurement Services and all materials gathered or prepared must be shared with all potential bidders.

 B. SOLICIT BIDS